usnistgov/redledger-fabric-samples/README.md

 ## Setup

 1. Install git, and docker on the PI
-(Maybe some operations to got with the login for docker)
+(Maybe some operations to do with the login for docker)

 2. Clone this repository
 ```